sylvia-barick/midlev4/README.md

 | [`bboard-cli/preprod-addresses.txt`](./bboard-cli/preprod-addresses.txt) | The same 339 addresses, one per line, sorted by activity |
 | [`bboard-cli/preprod-addresses-verification.txt`](./bboard-cli/preprod-addresses-verification.txt) | Ready-to-run `curl` commands against the live indexer for the 5 most active addresses, so a reviewer can verify without touching any code |

-The full list is **not** pasted into this README — link to the files above for the complete, verifiable data set.

-> **Note on repository state:** these three files (plus the raw `preprod-address-activity.json` checkpoint) are present in the working tree but are currently **untracked in git** — they have not yet been committed or pushed.
-See [§12](#12-submission-checklist) for what remains before they satisfy the "committed to the public repo" requirement.

 ---